Autobiography of Dust

 the hallows | to burning dull blue | in the brute world of desire | Belief abstracts from pain | pain testifies | with dangling sword | Thou wilt have no chance | of gaining liberation | if you don’t work it | like a seed into frozen ground

 Vincent James Perrone is the author of the poetry collection, Starving Romantic (11:11 Press, 2018), the microchap, Travelogue For The Dispossessed (Ghost City Press, 2021), and a contributor to the novel, Collected Voices in the Expanded Field (11:11 Press, 2020).
 His recent work can be found in Storm Cellar, The Indianapolis Review, and Olney Magazine.
 He is the poetry editor of The Woodward Review and lives in Detroit.
 Image: cms.cem Check out HFR’s book catalog, publicity list, submission manager, and buy merch from our Spring store.
-Follow us on Instagram, Twitter, and YouTube.
+Follow us on Instagram and YouTube.
+Disclosure: HFR is an affiliate of Bookshop.org and we will earn a commission if you click through and make a purchase.
+Sales from Bookshop.org help support independent bookstores and small presses.

 searching for Higgs Boson in the company of